 And if you do not meet agreement terms, or pay on time for the next five years, you will owe the original tax debt amount — plus interest and penalties.

-FAQ on IRS Tax Debt Relief Program
+FAQ on the OIC IRS Tax Debt Relief Program

 What is the IRS Fresh Start Program?